 At Closing, the Company and Elutions entered into a Registration Rights Agreement (the "Registration Rights Agreement"), pursuant to which the Company has obligations to register for resale the shares of common stock issued under the Investment Agreement and the Warrants.
 Under the Registration Rights Agreement, the Company granted certain piggyback registration rights to Elutions and agreed to file and maintain a resale shelf registration statement for the benefit of Elutions.
-The resale shelf registration was filed with the SEC on August 12, 2014.
+The resale shelf registration was filed with the SEC on August 12, 2014 and was declared effective on August 26, 2014.